Chair: Ekaterini Vlahos

 “In the United States, most state registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit U.S. professional degree programs in architecture, recognizes three types of degrees: the bachelor of architecture, the master of architecture and the doctor of architecture.
 A program may be granted a 6-year, 3-year or 2-year term of accreditation, depending on the extent of its conformance with established educational standards.

 “Master’s degree programs may consist of a preprofessional undergraduate degree and a professional graduate degree that, when earned sequentially, constitute an accredited professional education.
 However, the preprofessional degree is not, by itself, recognized as an accredited degree.”

 - The preprofessional degree offered by the College of Architecture and Planning is the bachelor of science in architecture (BSArch).
-The professional degree offered by the college is the master of architecture (MArch), which is fully accredited by the NAAB for an eight-year term.
+The professional degree offered by the college is the master of architecture (MArch), which is fully accredited by the NAAB for a six-year term.

 The master of architecture, the college’s accredited professional degree for students intending to seek licensure as architects, is offered to students who have completed the college’s BSArch or any other preprofessional NAAB-accredited architecture degree, as well as to students who have completed an unrelated undergraduate or graduate degree or to students who hold professional architecture degrees from other countries but who seek to obtain a NAAB-accredited architecture degree.
 Students holding a preprofessional degree from a NAAB-accredited program or professional architecture degree from a foreign institution will be evaluated individually for advanced standing in the MArch program, commensurate with their previous educational experiences.